- This event has passed.

 July 21 @ 9:30 am - 11:00 am$5.00

 This is a 90-minute walking tour that will cover about one mile at a comfortable pace for most.
 It will be led by Crown Hill Tour Guide, Civil War expert, and author Nikki Schofield.
-The cost is $5 per person.
-Lots of free parking available.
-Meet Nikki right inside the 34th St. Gothic stone gate at 3400 Boulevard Place.
-Please arrive 10 minutes early.
+It’s $5 per person and there’s no need to RSVP.
+Plentiful free parking is available.
+Meet the tour guide right inside the 34th St. Gothic stone gate at 3400 Boulevard Place.
+Please arrive 10-15 minutes early.
+A restroom will be available before the tour if you arrive early.
 Wear comfortable walking shoes, dress for the weather, and bring bottled water and insect repellent if desired.
 Held rain or shine unless the weather is severe.
 Little ones in strollers and very well behaved dogs on leashes are welcome.
-(Note that you must pick up after your dog.)
+(You must pick up after your dog.)